-There are several key steps to take before a nuclear cooperation agreement can be implemented with India.
+Several key steps remain before the July 2007 agreement can be implemented.
 Although P.L.
 109-401 allows the President certain authorities to waive restrictions in the Atomic Energy Act, at least seven actions must occur before the agreement for cooperation can enter into force.
 India took the first step by identifying civilian nuclear facilities in March 2006 and began preliminary negotiations with the IAEA on a safeguards arrangement.
-In mid-2006, U.S. officials began negotiations with India on the peaceful nuclear cooperation agreement itself and consultations with NSG members.
+As noted above, the United States and India concluded the peaceful nuclear cooperation agreement in July 2007; U.S. officials began negotiations with India on the agreement itself in mid-2006.
 After a safeguards agreement has been concluded, an agreement for cooperation has been finalized, NSG approval has been obtained, and all the other relevant determinations are made, the executive branch must bring the final agreement for cooperation back to Congress for a joint resolution of approval.

-Separation Plan and Safeguards61
+Separation Plan and Safeguards67

 U.S. and Indian officials agreed on India's separation plan in March 2006.
-The key elements of India's separation plan are:62
+The key elements of India's separation plan are:68